Real learning for real-world business scenarios

 Previously, he was Director of Finance for the Triad Foundation, where he was responsible for overseeing all financial operations of the Foundation, including accounting, audit, and investing the Foundation’s $250mm portfolio.

-His work has been published in a number of academic journals including Leadership Quarterly, Organization Science, Journal of Applied Psychology, Psychology of Women Quarterly, and Human Resource Management.
+His work has been published in a number of academic journals including Leadership Quarterly, Organization Science, Journal of Applied Psychology, Small Group Research, Psychology of Women Quarterly, and Human Resource Management.

 His research has also been featured in a variety of mainstream media outlets including The Wall Street Journal, Harvard Business Review, Forbes.com, and USA Today, among others.